 I always use Skyscanner to look up my flights so I can check all the date options and find the best deal, look up flights to Athens on Skyscanner here!

-5 – It’s possible to see a lot of Athens History and Culture in one day!
+5 – It’s possible to see a lot of History and Culture in one day in Athens!

 Obviously Athens is steeped in history and culture and a trip to Athens has to consist of all the popular icons like the Acropolis, the Olympic Stadium and the Parliament building with the changing of the guards, but the great thing is that even though some of these icons may seem far away from each other, they actually aren’t.
 It’s possible to do all of these in half to one full day like we did on my Travel Talk Tour.